mfaani/mfaani/content/posts/career/how-to-get-into-software-engineering/index.md

 Unless you're joining a startup where you need to be a jack of all trades, you do **not** need to learn much about the rest that is taught in a four year Computer Science Program.

+> I'm a senior iOS developer.
+Some of my skills are easily transferrable to other domains and but most are not.
+I have zero experience with Android, Web, OS, Security, Hardware, AI, etc. Yet I'm very successful at the work I do.
+>
+> You'll be fine if you're great in one domain and clueless in others.
+This knowledge can save you a lot of time and anxiety.

 ## How do I pick the domain I like?

 ### Ask ChatGPT to ask you the following question: